Skip to Content

 There are several potential reasons you might struggle with quiet noises:

-• Age-related hearing loss (presbycusis): Age-related is the most common form of hearing loss, affecting people gradually as they get older, often starting with high-pitched and soft sounds.
+• Age-related hearing loss (presbycusis): Age-related hearing loss is the most common form of hearing loss, affecting people gradually as they get older, often starting with high-pitched and soft sounds.

 • Noise-induced hearing loss: Noise-induced hearing loss is long-term exposure to loud environments that can damage the sensitive hair cells in your inner ear.